mrRosset/Symbian-Archive/SDKs-Docs.md

 ### GCCE Library

 Not exactly the library of a specific SDK/PDK, but the documentation of the compiler (GCCE) existed also as a collection of pdf.
-We only have the documentation for GCCE 4.6.3 and it's unclear wheter or not other version of GCCE had similar documentation.
+We only have the documentation for GCCE 4.6.3 and it's unclear whether or not other version of GCCE had similar documentation.
 [Download](https://mega.nz/#F!SpkVSSqB!ZLhZ8KKJKHXg-u2BsWpqYQ).